yasenstar/PlantUML_in_Action/PlantUML.md

 #### 9.22 Alias

 #### 9.23 Display JSON Data on State diagram
+ (see:11.13 Display JSON Data on State Diagram)
 ### 10 Timing Diagram

+Think of a timing diagram as an inverted sequence diagram.
+In a timing diagram, time passes on the x-axis from left to right, with different components of the system that interact with each other on the y-axis.
+Timing diagrams show how long each step of a process takes.
+Use them to identify which steps of a process require too much time and to find areas for improvement.

 #### 10.01 Declaring element or participant